het-tanis/prolug-labs/Ansible-Labs/13-Ansible-Create-Users/finish.md

 Look at you, learning Ansible!
-You pushed custom facts and then pulled them into different host groups.
-You solved this challenge!
+You Created users and gave them keys in their /home/username/.ssh directories!